obinnaeye/talkingto/README.md

 ### TO DO:

-1. Add unit and integration testing
-2. Currently Messenger in-built NLP is integrated in the project but not being used.
+1. Currently Messenger in-built NLP is integrated in the project but not being used.
 We will need a better of analyzing messages; use case is the yes/no response that allows multiple words.